 How to: Record a Web Test

 You record a Web test by creating a new Web test in Visual Studio.
-The Web test activates the integrated Web Test Recorder and starts Internet Explorer.
-The Web Test Recorder is installed as part of Visual Studio Team System Test Edition; it is used to record the actions you perform while you browse a Web site.
+The Web test launches Internet Explorer, activating the integrated Web Test Recorder.
+The Web Test Recorder is installed as part of Visual Studio Team Edition for Testers; it is used to record the actions you perform while you browse a Web site.
 As you move through the site, recorded requests are added to the Web test.

 After you have recorded a Web test, you can change the test and add properties to the test by using the Web Test Editor.
 For more information, see How to: Edit an Existing Web Test.
 You cannot edit your Web tests until recording is stopped.

 Recording a Web Test

 To record a Web test

 Open a Test project.
 For more information about how to create a test project, see How to: Create a Test Project.

 The Add New Test dialog box is displayed.